WHAT ARE THE DATES OF THE 2019 NEWCASTLE WRITERS FESTIVAL?

 CAN I BUY BOOKS AT THE FESTIVAL?

 The festival has its own dedicated bookseller – MacLean’s Booksellers located in the Banquet Room on the lower ground floor of Newcastle City Hall.
 Audience members will be able to purchase books by authors appearing in the festival in the bookshop.
+For evening events held at the Playhouse and University of Newcastle Harold Lobb Concert Hall, books will be available to purchase in the foyer.

 CAN I GET MY BOOKS SIGNED AT THE FESTIVAL?